jacobpark1080/happyapp/README.txt

+Advertisement video was too large to push to repository.
+Follow this link to view: https://youtu.be/XIay1TTXlt0

 HappyApp Description:
 Have you ever wondered what happy hours are happening at the exact moment you have that exact moment?
 Well, now there is a website that you can go to HappyApp.
 When you log in, the website takes in your